BxCppDev/bxdecay0/README.rst

   - The    Geant4   extension provides an interface to use an arbitrary vertex generator engine to be coupled with the BxDecay0 primary generator action.
-  - Companion generated file now uses extension ``.d0c`` to reflect the fact it contains informations about the configuration of the generator.
+  - The generated companion file now uses extension ``.d0c`` to reflect the fact it contains informations about the configuration of the generator.
 It also list the *post-generation event operations* used by the generator with their configuration parameters.